Becoming accredited or approved with the EI

 - Review of the evidence you have submitted in your paper application;

-- and if we are able to proceed on the basis of your application, an accreditation visit
+- and if we are able to proceed on the basis of your application, attend a visit to your teaching premises

-If there is insufficient evidence in your application for the accreditation to be progressed, you will be given feedback and advice on what you will need to do before you reapply.
+If there is insufficient evidence in your application for the visit to go ahead, you will be given feedback and advice on what you will need to do before you reapply.

-If you are new to the EI accreditation process, you must join the EI as a Learning Affiliate or Company Member before you apply for accreditation.
+If you are new to the EI process, you must join the EI as a Learning Affiliate or Company Member before progressing your application.

-At the time of your application, you will be advised of any fees charged for accreditation if applicable.
+At the time of your application, you will be advised of any fees charged for accreditation or approval if applicable.

-If a programme falls short of what was accredited on the last visit, a review visit may need to be carried out during the accreditation cycle, the institution or company will be required to pay for the expenses incurred during any review visit.
+If a programme falls short of what was accredited or approved on the last visit, a review visit may need to be carried out during the accreditation/approval cycle, the institution or company will be required to pay for the expenses incurred during any review visit.

-For more information about fees, please refer to our “Guidance note for Academic Accreditation” and “Guidance note for Company Accreditation” documents.
+For more information about fees, please refer to our guidance documents.

-The expenses payment or and other fees charged are non-refundable.
+The expenses payment and any other fees charged are non-refundable.
 Application fees, if charged, are also non-refundable.

-Accreditation is normally granted for a period of five years, though there may be situations where a shorter period of accreditation is granted – for example, to harmonise expiry dates if you have a number of accredited programmes so that future reaccreditations can be reviewed at the same time.
+Accreditation and approval is normally granted for a period of five years, though there may be situations where a shorter period of accreditation or approval is granted – for example, to harmonise expiry dates if you have a number of programmes, so that future visits can be conducted at the same time.

 The EI reserves the right to

-- conduct an accreditation review visit at any time, regardless of whether the programme has reached the end of its accreditation period, if concerns are raised relating to the quality or delivery of a programme, such that the Accreditation and Approvals Panel determines a review is necessary
+- conduct a review visit at any time, regardless of whether the programme has reached the end of its accreditation or approval period, if concerns are raised relating to the quality or delivery of a programme, such that the Accreditation and Approvals Panel determines a review is necessary

-- withdraw accreditation following such a visit if there is evidence that the accreditation criteria are not being met
+- withdraw accreditation/approval following such a visit if there is evidence that the criteria is not being met.

 Requirements and recommendations

-Accreditation may be granted with a number of requirements or recommendations.
+Accreditation or approval may be granted with a number of requirements or recommendations.

-Requirements are conditions of accreditation which must be met within an agreed timescale.
-If requirements are not met within this timescale, accreditation may be suspended.
+Requirements are conditions which must be met within an agreed timescale.
+If requirements are not met within this timescale, accreditation or approval may be suspended.

 Recommendations are suggested areas for development or improvement, and are advisory, but your institution may be asked to explain why you have decided not to comply with a recommendation in any subsequent visits.